 Whether you'll get to choose which room you stay in while living on residence will depend on the type of accommodation you apply for.
 If you're living in a shared unit then room allocations are done automatically.
 This assists a balanced mix of international, domestic, genders and faculties in order to encourage a multicultural community.

 If you have a legitimate need to be located somewhere specific then you'll need to note this in your application.
 We also suggest to contact the Residence office with your request.

 If you are unsure which Deakin campus you will be studying at, simply indicate all campuses you are interested in on the application form.
 Once University course offers are made, we will adapt your application to match the campus where you will be studying.

-Note: If applying to an NRAS studio apartment at Waurn Ponds or Warrnambool, a separate application is required.
+Note: If applying for a Studio Apartment (NRAS) at either Waurn Ponds or Warrnambool, a separate application is required to be completed.